"We Studied Our Way Out of the Seventh-day Adventist Church"

 The purpose of a seal is to prevent the contents of the object being sealed from being changed.
 A law that was sealed by the king's ring could never be changed.
 When Daniel was thrown in the Lion's Den, the entrance was "sealed" indicating the king's will could not be undone (Dan.
 6:17).
 The tomb of Christ was "sealed" by Pilate to prevent anyone from touching its contents (Matt.
 27:66).

-2. What do we know about those who are sealed?
+2. What is known about those who are sealed?

-The book of Revelation does not give us many details about what the seal of God is, and it only gives us a few clues about those who sealed:
+The book of Revelation does not give many details about what the seal of God is.
+It only provides a few clues about those who are sealed:

 1. They are "servants of our God" (Rev. 7:3)